f5devcentral/f5-agility-labs-nginx/docs/class18/module5/lab5.rst

 - **Ubuntu VM:** Running OWASP Juice Shop in a Docker container on **Port 3000**.
-- **Internal IP:** Your instructor will provide the private IP of the Juice Shop VM.
 - You must have your Nginx for Azure instance running.
 - Your Nginx for Azure instance must be running with the "plan:standardv3" SKU.